vusaleyvaz/handson-ml3/README.md

 =================================

 This project aims at teaching you the fundamentals of Machine Learning in python.
-It contains the example code and solutions to the exercises in the second edition of my O'Reilly book [Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow (3rd edition)](https://homl.info/er3):
+It contains the example code and solutions to the exercises in the third edition of my O'Reilly book [Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow (3rd edition)](https://homl.info/er3):

 <img src="https://images-na.ssl-images-amazon.com/images/I/51aqYc1QyrL._SX379_BO1,204,203,200_.jpg" title="book" width="150" />